pikarpov-LANL/Sapsan/docs/joss/paper.md

 * __Machine Learning Module__

   * __Model Selection:__ different ML models would be appropriate for different physical regimes.
-Even though ``Sapsan`` cannot account for every single physical setup, we have constrained our focus to the study of core-collapse supernovae.
+Even though ``Sapsan`` cannot account for every single physical setup, we have constrained our focus to those suitable for the study of core-collapse supernovae.
 More details of ML models can be found in Section \ref{sec:discussion}.
   * __Optimize:__ every ML model has to be optimized.
 While basic hyperparameter optimization is currently included in ``Sapsan``
     (Section \ref{sec:framework}), physics-based optimizations are coming (Section \ref{sec:discussion}).
   * __Uncertainty:__ conventional and physics-based uncertainty estimation.

 * __Model Module__
-  *  __Closure Model:__ a turbulence subgrid model telling us how small-scale structure affects the large scale, i.e. it completes or ''closes'' the governing large-scale equations of motion with small-scale terms.
+  *  __Closure Model:__ a turbulence subgrid model telling us how small-scale structure affects the large scale quantities, i.e. it completes or ''closes'' the governing large-scale equations of motion with small-scale terms.
 The prediction from a trained ML model is used to provide the needed quantities.